Skip to content

 Indicative pricing — your actual quote will vary

-Most handymen charge €40–€60 per hour with a 1-hour or 2-hour minimum.
-A standard TV wall-mount install (drilling, cable management, bracket fit) typically runs €80–€140.
+For common individual jobs: a standard TV wall-mount install (drilling, cable management, bracket fit) typically runs €80–€140.
 Flat-pack assembly of a wardrobe is €60–€120 depending on size.
 Hanging 6–8 pictures is €60–€90.
 Re-sealing a bathroom (bath, sink, shower) is €80–€140.
-A typical 'half day' (4 hours) of accumulated small jobs costs €160–€240 depending on materials needed.
-For larger jobs (full day), most will negotiate a flat day rate of €280–€380.
+A typical 'half day' (4 hours) of accumulated small jobs costs €160–€240 depending on materials needed, and for larger jobs most handymen will negotiate a flat day rate of €280–€380.
+Treat these as a guide rather than a fixed price — before work starts, insist on an itemised quote so you know exactly what's covered, including materials, disposal, and any follow-up visits.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

 Why hire your handyman through Jobiit